🇦🇺 Australia

 Employer Sponsorship Requirements

-2. Secure an employer sponsor: Identify and negotiate employment with an Australian employer willing to sponsor you.
-Clarify whether they prefer 482 (temporary) or 186 (permanent) sponsorship based on their business needs.
+2. Secure Employer Sponsorship: Identify and negotiate with an Australian employer willing to sponsor your 482 or 186 visa.
+Confirm the role, salary, and employment terms in writing.

 Practitioner Note